Annapurna in the Monsoon Day 6: The Shrine of Dovan

 The rain was relentless, and so I had a second hot tea, occupying myself with examining the goods at the teahouse's little shop.
 Just to see which were the popular brands that merit being brought all the way here in the Sanctuary.

 It was quiet there, that drizzly morning.
-During the lull in trekking, as in the morning at Chomrong, I had opportunity to contemplate the simple Annapurna construction that was sheltering us.
+During the lull in trekking, I took the opportunity to contemplate the simple Annapurna construction that sheltered us.

-One side of my mind was quite aware that aside from the sturdy structure and walls of the buildings, the remainder can only be described as makeshift.
-Unsurprising, considering where I was and what it takes to build there.
+One side of my mind was quite aware that aside from the sturdy structure and walls of the buildings, the remainder of Annapurna construction can only be described as makeshift.
+Unsurprising, considering where I was and what it takes to build here.
 Understandably, you would repair and make do for as long as you could.

 But, having lived essentially a pilgrim's life for some days, I looked upon such sights - the dew clinging to potted cacti, the rain-flecked spiderwebs gossamer upon a gutter - and it struck me with its own strange kind of dignified beauty.
 It is a special kind of aesthetic, and the Japanese have done us a service to provide a name for it - wabi sabi.